 - B. Incentives Defined.
 For the purposes of this division, developer incentives for affordable housing development are defined below. - 4.
 Adjustment of Building Form Property Development Standards. - a.
 Affordable housing can utilize Planned Residential Development (Section 10-40.60.280) in any zone to provide flexibility in the application of building form requirements and to increase the potential building types. - b.
-Minor modifications to building form standards Property Development Standards for affordable housing developments (e.g., setbacks, height, coverage, area, lot size, or other lot requirements) may be modified up to 15% percent. - c.
+Minor modifications to building form standards Property Development Standards for affordable housing developments (e.g., setbacks, height, coverage, area, lot size, or otherlot requirements) may be modified up to 15% percent. - c.
 Additional modifications to the Property Development Standards may be approved by the City Council for a Category 1 affordable housing development that provides 100% of the dwelling units to persons or families with a household income equal to 80% or less of the

-Area Median Income as published annually by the U.S. Department of Housing Development for the City of Flagstaff.
+Area Median Income as published annually by the U.S. Department of Housing and Urban Development for the City of Flagstaff.

-- (i) To approve a request to modify the Property Development Standards, the City Council shall find that the following criteria have been met: - (a) The modifications are consistent with and conform to the goals of the General Plan and any applicable specific plans; - (b) The modifications will not be detrimental to the public interest, health, safety, convenience, or welfare of the City and will add to the public good as described in the General Plan; - (c) The requested modifications will not endanger, jeopardize, or otherwise constitute a hazard to the property or improvements in the vicinity in which the property is located; - (d) The proposed development is consistent with the character of the area; and - (e) The type, quality, and amenities of the development is consistent with the character of similar developments that are available to the public at market rate. - (ii) Additional findings to approve a request to modify the number of motor vehicle parking spaces required (Section 10-50.80.040). - (a) Adequate transit service is available to the Development Site.
+- (i) To approve a request to modify the Property Development Standards, the City Council shall find that the following criteria have been met: - (a) The modifications are consistent with and conform to the goals of the General Plan and any applicable specific plans; - (b) The modifications will not be detrimental to the public interest, health, safety, convenience, or welfare of the City and will add to the public good as described in the General Plan; - (c) The requested modifications will not endanger, jeopardize, or otherwise constitute a hazard to the property or improvements in the vicinity in which the property is located; - (d) The proposed development is consistent with the character of the area; and - (e) The type, quality, and amenities of the development are consistent with those found in similar developments that are available to the public at market rate. - (ii) Additional findings to approve a request to modify the number of motor vehicle parking spaces required (Section 10-50.80.040).
+To approve a request to modify the motor vehicle parking requirements, the City Council shall also find that: - (a) Adequate transit service is available to the Development Site.
 Adequate transit service from a Development Site to a permanent transit stop is: - (a.i.)
 Less than or equal to 1,320 feet; or - (a.ii.)
 A distance greater than 1,320 feet when the City Council finds that the route to the permanent transit stop has adequate nighttime lighting and does not have a significant grade change, and the distance does not impede reasonable access to transit.